Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 - I want to see nice and colorful game
 - I want to see nice pictures that will keep my atention
 - I want to see my time and moves
+- I want to contact the developer for questions

 #
 # Scope